-- Chicken meal: Basically dehydrated chicken (chicken with it’s moisture content removed) and typically has roughly 300% higher protein than fresh chicken.
+- Chicken meal: Basically dehydrated chicken (chicken with its moisture content removed) and typically has roughly 300% higher protein than fresh chicken.

 - Steel-cut oats: While we regularly promote a high-protein, grain-free diet for your husky, steel-cut oats are of course a grain, but they are a low-glycemic grain, meaning they have a slow and steady impact on blood sugar levels.
-Oats are also rich in B-vitamins, minerals and dietary fiber, so unlike many grains, they are not empty calories.
+Oats are also rich in B-vitamins, minerals and dietary fibre, so unlike many grains, they are not empty calories.

-- Deboned chicken: Another quality protein, although fresh chicken believe it or not contains roughly 80% water, so once it’s processed, the protein content isn’t nearly as high as you might expect.
+- Deboned chicken: Another quality protein, although fresh chicken, believe it or not, contains roughly 80% water, so once it’s processed, the protein content isn’t nearly as high as you might expect.
 But still a quality ingredient nonetheless.

 - Chicken fat: Fat?
 But aren’t fats bad?
 No, not all fats are bad.
 Actually fat’s are an essential part of a dogs diet and chicken fat is particularly high in omega-6 fatty acids and linoleic acid.